rflandau/gwcli/CONTRIBUTING.md

 - Actions' Update subroutines should *always* return a tea.Cmd when handing control back to Mother.
     - If you do not have anything to tea.Println on completion, use a .Blink method
 - Remember that this is a prompt; anything not immediately interactive should be output via tea.Print* as history, rather than in the .View() that will be lost on redraw.
+- Do not include newlines in lipgloss renders.
+It produces weird results.

 # More on Design